Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 This is an inflammation of the uterus caused by a variety of reasons.
 If instruments were used to help the dog deliver, they may have caused an infection.
 If there are retained placentas or fetuses, these may be causing sepsis.
 The symptoms to look for are fever, dehydration, lethargy, decreased appetite, vomiting, diarrhea, fast heart rate, panting, and a purulent, fetid reddish to chocolate brown vaginal discharge.
 The puppies may suffer from ingesting toxins passed in the milk, so they should therefore be hand-fed.
 Antibiotics are needed to treat this condition.

 This is an infection of the mammary glands in which one or more of the glands appears hot, red, and inflamed.
 The condition might be caused by puppies scratching the teats with their nails, or the nursing may cause pain in the mom.
 Fever, pain, off-colored milk, mother neglecting the pups, and pups crying and failing to thrive may be signs.
 Antibiotics and warm compresses are the cure.
-Pups may need to hand-fed if there is an abscess or gangrene.
+Pups may need to be hand-fed if there is an abscess or gangrene.

-Disclaimer: If your dog gave birth and is exhibiting signs of illness, go to your veterinarian promptly for a thorough hands-on examination and assessment.
+Important Note: If your dog gave birth and is exhibiting signs of illness, go to your veterinarian promptly for a thorough hands-on examination and assessment.
 By reading this article, you are accepting full responsibility for your actions or lack thereof.

 - Using Leftover, Human, or Online Antibiotics on Dogs